-Under Schedule 3, Condition 22 of the Gunlake Extension Project Development Consent (30th June 2017), Gunlake was required to prepare and implement a Soil and Water Management Plan to be submitted to the Secretary of the then Department of Planning and Infrastructure (DPI) for approval.
-This management review updates the previously approved plan dated April 2018 following the first Independent Environmental Audit of the SSD development consent.
-This SWMP continues to build on the original water management system and takes into account various improvements since 2009 as well as the future quarry extension.
+Under Schedule 3, Condition 22 of the Gunlake Extension Project Development Consent LEC2017/108663 (30th June 2017), Gunlake was required to prepare and implement a Soil and Water Management Plan to be submitted to the Secretary of the then Department of Planning and Infrastructure (DPI) for approval.
+This version of the SWMP updates the approved plan.
+This management review has been undertaken following approval of the SSD Development Consent Modification 2 in June 2021 which allows for an increase in truck movements and product transport from 2 Mtpa to 2.6 Mtpa.